timescale/docs/use-timescale/index.md

 excerpt: Learn how to work with TimescaleDB
 ---

-# How-to guides
+# Using Timescale

-How-to guides for TimescaleDB are grouped within the general feature set that they use.
-If you're not sure what section a topic might be in, try using the search above.
+This section contains information about using Timescale.
+If you're not sure how to find the information you need, try the [Find a docs page][find-docs] section.

+[find-docs]: /navigation/:currentVersion:/